AlinaKriutchenko/Data-Engineering/Pipeline/Structured-streaming-with-Autoloader-from-AWS-S3.md

 """
 ```

-### To remove checkpoint_path if table need to be deleted and loaded again
+### To remove checkpoint_path if the table needs to be deleted and loaded again

 ```
 #dbutils.fs.rm(checkpoint_path, recurse=True)